-She did her clinical training in London and has worked as a government medical officer in a district hospital in rural KwaZulu/Natal in South Africa where she also undertook clinical research on HIV in children.
-In October 2014 she was one of the first LSHTM Ebola crisis volunteers, deploying with Save the Children to Sierra Leone where she helped with the setting up of the new Ebola Treatment Centre in Kerrytown.
-She is now collaborating in a retrospective study examinining the factors affecting clinical outcomes in children admitted to holding centres and isolation units during the epidemic.
+She did her clinical training in London and worked as a government medical officer in a district hospital in rural KwaZulu/Natal in South Africa where she also undertook clinical research on HIV in children.
+In October 2014 she was deployed as a clinical advisor to Sierra Leone with Save the Children in order to help in the set up of the Ebola Treatment Centre in Kerrytown.
+She subsequently returned to Sierra Leone to supervise research on the managment and outcome of children admitted to Ebola Holding Units during the crisis.

 - Department of Global Health and Development

 - Department of Clinical Research